andhri/art-herstory/README.md

 >>>> _"A recent survey of the permanent collections of 18 prominent U.S. art museums found that the represented artists are 87% male and 85% white."_

 ## Game
 Our game intends to help close this gap by highlighting the works created by female artists and raising their profile.
 Through playing this game, users are invited to see the the works by female artists in collection of The Metropolitan Museum of Art (MET) and engage with their works.
 Some of these works would often be in storage and not on current display, by engaging with the game users will benefit from experiencing works that they may not get a chance to see.
-They will be able to find out about female artists that they may have not heard of previously, and have fun guessing which artwork was created first.
+They will be able to find out about female artists that they may previously not heard of and have fun guessing which artwork was created first.

 ### Rules
 The rules are simple: